 MUS 573.
 PHILOSOPHY OF MUSIC EDUCATION (3 sem. hrs.)
 This course is an examination of current and historical philosophical issues in music education.
 For more than fifty years, philosophy in music education has been based upon the widely-accepted concept of Music Education as Aesthetic Education (MEAE).
-Based upon the work of Suzanne Langer and Robert Mursell, and later expanded by thinkers such as Robert House and Bennett Reimer, the foundations of music education have rested upon an understanding that the essential worth of music -and therefore music education have rested upon an understanding that the essential worth of music -and therefore music education have begun to question the central premises of this thinking, and postulating a newer, more inclusive philosophical basis for the understanding and teaching of music.
+Based upon the work of Suzanne Langer and Robert Mursell, and later expanded by thinkers such as Robert House and Bennett Reimer, the foundations of music education have rested upon an understanding that the essential worth of music -and therefore music education- is inherent in the aesthetic qualities embodied in musical works.
+More recently, philosophers in music education have begun to question the central premises of this thinking, and postulating a newer, more inclusive philosophical basis for the understanding and teaching of music.
 This course will examine the historical philosophy of music education, new directions in understanding music, and assist students in forming their own philosophy; a philosophy which will guide their actions as teachers and musicians.
 (Summer only)

 MUS 574.
 CURRICULUM DESIGN IN MUSIC EDUCATION (3 sem. hrs.)
 This course involves an in-depth examination of music curricula, including the foundations and historical context of music education in the schools, curricular innovations in music in the second half of the twentieth century, contemporary sources for music education materials, and assessment of student learning.
 It will include examination of materials appropriate both to instruction of younger students and secondary-level students.
-(Summer
+(Summer only)

 MUS 595.
 DIRECTED READINGS IN MUSIC (1-2 sem. hrs.)
 This course is intended to allow intense, research or project-related study in an area applicable to music education.
-Examples of such study would include additional research or readings in music theory or history; conducting; arranging and/or composition; pedagogy specific to a given performance area; specific techniques or philosophies in music education: or other areas of study which would serve to improve the student's knowledge and skills in music teaching.
+Examples of such study would include additional research or readings in music theory or history; conducting; arranging and/or composition; pedagogy specific to a given performance area; specific techniques or philosophies in music education; or other areas of study which would serve to improve the student's knowledge and skills in music teaching.
 Directed Readings proposals require permission of a faculty mentor, the student's advisor, and the Director of the MME program.
 Students wishing to register for MUS 595 must complete the learning contract for the course, listing specific readings and educational outcomes.
 Work will be thoroughly documented, and completed under the direction of a faculty mentor.
+Course may be repeated for up to 4 credit hours toward the degree.

 MUS 596.
 INDEPENDENT STUDY (1-2 sem. hrs.)
 This course is intended to provide an opportunity for students to investigate an area normally not contained in existing courses in the Master of Music Education curriculum.
 Students are to identify the topic and method of investigation.
-Students are to complete an Independent Study contract, clearly specifying the objectives, procedures, and rationale for the directed readings.
+Students are to complete an Independent Study contract, clearly specifying the objectives, procedures, and rationale for the independent study.
 An instructor's approval is required prior to registering for MUS 596, as well as approval of the student's advisor and the Director of the Master of Music Education program.
-Independent study may not be used as a replacement for any required or elective course in the MME curriculum.
+Course may be repeated for up to 4 credit hours toward the degree.

 MUS 598.
-CAPSTONE EXPERIENCE (0 sem. hrs.)
+CAPSTONE EXPERIENCE (1 sem. hrs.)
 This course is a culminating experience in the MME curriculum.
 By completing MUS 598 successfully, students will demonstrate mastery of coursework in the entire degree program, critical thinking skills in the discipline, and an ability to identify appropriate sources, as well as demonstrating written and oral skills appropriate to an advanced degree in music education.
 Successful completion of either MUS 598 or MUS 599 is required for completion of the degree.
 Prerequisites: MUS 502, 522, 548, 563, 573, 574; completion of a minimum of 24 hours of coursework in the MME program.